 After the vacation, happiness quickly dropped back to baseline levels for most people.
 How much stress or relaxation a traveler experienced on the trip appeared to influence post-vacation happiness.
 There was no post-trip happiness benefit for travelers who said the vacation was “neutral” or stressful.”

 Surprisingly, even those travelers who described the trip as “relaxing” showed no additional jump in happiness after the trip.
 “They were no happier than people who had not been on holiday,” said the lead author, Jeroen Nawijn, tourism research lecturer at Breda University of Applied Sciences in the Netherlands.
 For the report, google [Vacationers Happier, but Most not Happier After a Holiday].

-(1) Another thing I’ve long noticed is that when I really do sink into ‘now’ now, a new anticipation instinctively bubbles up into awareness.
-I reckon this is a hunter-gather driven instinct to keep on the lookout for the next meal, no matter how content in the moment I, the animal, may be.
+(1) Another thing I’ve long noticed is that when I really do sink into the moment, a new anticipation instinctively bubbles up into awareness.
+I reckon this is a hunter-gather driven instinct to keep on the lookout for the next meal, no matter how content in-the-moment I, the animal, may be.
 I actually use this process when I get to feeling burned out, depressed, or confused.
 I simply do as chapter 16 says, devote effort to emptiness, sincerely watch stillness.
-It always works as long as I reach full contentment with ‘nothing’, as in chapter 2’s Hence existence and nothing give birth to one another.
+It always works as long as I reach full contentment with nothing, as in chapter 2’s Hence existence and nothing give birth to one another.
 Sure, sometimes that can be a big “if”.
 Still, eventually contentment gives birth to restlessness, and off I go in “happy anticipation”.
 Note: The Couplets and the Co-generating Principle (p.566) can portray the process well.